-If your customer makes a purchase after watching an explainer video, that means your explainer video has appealed to the right target audience and has presented your product to meet their criteria.
+If your customer makes a purchase after watching an explainer video, that means your clip has appealed to the right target audience and has presented your product to meet their criteria.

 The question is: How do you achieve that?

-Well, after years of knee-deep adventures in producing explainer video.
-I’ve learned a couple of
+Well, after years of knee-deep adventures in producing explainers I’ve learned a couple of

-important crucial factors that must be addressed for an explainer video to qualify as “awesome.”
+important crucial factors that must be addressed for an explainer to qualify as “awesome.”